k-chuang/code-generation-from-images/README.md

 ## Disclaimer

 The following software is an extension of Tony Beltramelli's [pix2code](https://github.com/tonybeltramelli/pix2code), and is used solely for educational purposes.
-I have altered certain parts of the software, but ultimately, this project is largely influenced by this open source project.
-The pix2code dataset is used to train, test, and validate my deep learning model.
+The [pix2code web dataset](https://github.com/tonybeltramelli/pix2code/tree/master/datasets) is used to train, test, and validate my deep learning model.

-This project is a personal research project that demonstrates an application of deep neural networks in generating content given pairs of visual and textual data.
+This project is a personal research project that demonstrates an application of deep neural networks in generating content (bootstrap code) given pairs of visual and textual data.
 It has given me a chance to explore the different aspects of deep learning from learning different deep learning architectures to understanding the fundamentals of training a neural network.
 This whole project has been a great learning experience for me, and has elevated my interests specifically in the domain of deep learning.
+So I want to acknowledge and thank Tony Beltramelli and his work in pix2code.

 ## Setup